FeeFighters/samurai-client-dotnet/Readme.md

 Installation
 ------------

+Just use NuGet to install Samurai-Client-DotNet:

+	Install-Package Samurai

-Just download source  code and compile Samurai project then add Samurai.dll to your project references.
+Or you can download source code and compile Samurai project then add Samurai.dll to your project references.
 If you want to move Samurai.dll also move RestSharp.dll and Newtonsoft.Json.dll.

 Configuration